SamarZiadat/events/README.md

 # **Technical Test**

 I was assigned this scenario for a recent technical test.
-I used Python's csv module to create my solution.
+I used Python's csv module to create my solution (which met all 4 requirements).

 ## **Scenario**